earocorn/osh-docs/docs/osh-node/first-sensor.md

 ### Building Project
 1. Execute a 'build task'
         - Click the 'gradle' on the right side of the screen
-        - Under osh-node-dev-tempalte(root), right click the 'Tasks> Build> build'
+        - Under osh-node-dev-tempalte(root), right click the `Tasks> Build> build`
         - Click the 'Edit Run Configuration'
-        - in the 'Run' input box, type in 'build -x test -x osgi' and click 'OK'
+        - in the 'Run' input box, type in `build -x test -x osgi` and click 'OK'
         - Then Click the Green Run Button on the top toolbar to run the new Build
 2. Check the console
-3. Target - if build succeeds, it will create 'build/distributions/ [name]-[version].zip'
+3. Target - if build succeeds, it will create `build/distributions/ [name]-[version].zip`

 ### Verifying Build and Deployment
 1. Open your file directory